TRIP REPORTS

 CALIFORNIA, ARIZONA & TEXAS MARCH 2018

-Using up some holiday, we decided on a trip to three states in the USA to target certain species, although Texas was the main objective, and we did see all the Texas specialities.
+Using up some holiday, we decided on a trip to three states in the USA to target certain species, although Texas was the main objective.
+Due to the time of year it wasn't the most succesful of trips, but the prime objective was Texas and we did see all the Texas specialities as well as a rarity from over the border.

 A trip to an otherwise little-visited state of the USA, made famous by Brian Patterson's pelagic trips into the Gulf Stream, where Black-capped Petrel and Audubon's Shearwater are almost guaranteed.